UBC-DSCI/introduction-to-datascience-python/source/reading.md

 Additionally, the populations contain commas (not useful for programmatically dealing with numbers), and some even contain a line break character at the end (`\n`).
-In Chapter {ref}`wrangling`, we will learn more about how to *wrangle* data such as this into a more useful format for data analysis using R.
+In Chapter {ref}`wrangling`, we will learn more about how to *wrangle* data such as this into a more useful format for data analysis using Python.

++++

 ### Using an API